mzivic7/endcord/README.md

 Extra window is drawn for viewing:
 - User profile info - from selected message (`Alt+P`)
 - Channel/server info - from selected tree channel (`Alt+I`)
-- Summaries for currently open channel (`Alt+S`), `Alt+Enter` will jump to first message in chat on that sumamry topic.
+- Summaries for currently open channel (`Alt+S`), `Alt+Enter` will jump to first message in chat on that summary topic.
 - Search and search results (`Ctrl+F`), `Alt+Enter` or enter with no typed text will jump to selected message.
-`Alt+Enter` in member list will whow user profile of the selected member.
+`Alt+Enter` in member list will show user profile of the selected member.

 ### Assist with mention, role, channel, emoji, sticker
 When typing eg. username prepended with `@`, assist will open as extra window with search results for typed text after `@` (search is case-insensitive).